freewilll/apple2-go/README.md

 The CPU tests make use of [Klaus2m5's](https://github.com/Klaus2m5/6502_65C02_functional_tests) excellent 6502 functional tests.

+### Creating the CPU test ROMs

+The source files are `6502_functional_test.a65` and `6502_interrupt_test.a65`.
+They are assembled using `as65` into a binary file which contains a memory image of the test code.
+They are compressed into gzip files which are loaded into the apple memory by the unit tests.

+Download [as65](http://www.kingswood-consulting.co.uk/assemblers/as65_142.zip) and unzip it to get the `as65` assembler binary.

+Assemble the tests

+    cd cpu
+    as65 -l -m -w -h0 6502_functional_test.a65
+    gzip 6502_functional_test.bin

+    as65 -l -m -w -h0 6502_interrupt_test.a65
+    gzip 6502_interrupt_test.bin

 ## Known working disk images
 * DOS 3.3
 * Prodos 1.9